 Your sales are the revenue generated from the sale of a product or service.
-This is the first metric you should be looking at, since increasing sales is the most simple way to increase your business profit.
-If there is a month that stands out, you must take the time to ask questions like, “what went right?” and “what factors drove sales, and how can we mimic that going forward?”
+This is the first metric you should be looking at because increasing sales is the most simple and direct way to increase your business profit.
+If there is a month of sales that stands out from others, you should take some extra time to evaluate it.
+Take the time to ask questions like, “What went right?” and “What factors drove sales? and “How can we mimic that going forward?”

-Costs of goods sold are the expenses that are directly related to producing your goods or service.
+Costs of goods sold, or COGS, are the expenses that are directly related to producing your goods or service.
 As you’d expect, these increase in accordance with revenue.
 Although it may be tricky, finding places to lower the cost of goods sold can also help increase your company’s net profit margins.

 EBT shows how much of an operating profit the business has realized before accounting for tax season.
 This figure makes it easier to compare the earning power of companies in different states with different tax rates.

-Earnings before interest, taxes, depreciation, and amortization (EBITDA), provides a short-term window into your operational efficiency.
-Many investors view this as the more important measure of profitability since it accounts for non-operating factors.
+Earnings before interest, taxes, depreciation, and amortization (EBITDA) provide a short-term window into your operational efficiency.
+Many investors view this as the more important measure of a company’s profitability since it accounts for non-operating factors.

-Represented as net income as a percentage of sales, this is your bottom line.
+Your profit margins are your bottom line, represented as net income as a percentage of sales..
 To calculate your profit margin, simply divide net income by net revenue and then multiply by 100 to convert it into a percentage.
-Once you’ve done this, you can see if your margins are up, down, or break-even.
+Once you’ve done this, you can see if your margins are up, down, or if they break even.

 If you’re the owner or an executive within a company, modeling profit and loss responsibility is one of your most critical roles.
-At its essence, P&L responsibility is all about considering ROI and then finding ways to maximize it.
+In essence, P&L responsibility is all about considering ROI and then finding ways to maximize it.

 “P&L responsibility involves monitoring the net income after expenses for a department or organization and influencing how company resources are allocated.
 Those with P&L responsibility often give final approval for new projects, find ways to cut budget expenditure, and ensure every program generates a positive ROI.”